October 25, 2016

 Penguin Innovations' virtually interactive cleanroom reflects a realistic pharmacy environment.
 The virtual cleanroom is the only one of its kind that adheres to United States Pharmacopeia USP <797> compliance, which was implemented to protect patients by preventing the contamination of compounded sterile preparations.

 "The purpose of this virtual laboratory was to introduce learners to a sterile environment and to train on aseptic technique, process flow and regulations that guide the safe use and compounding of sterile medications and safe practices related to parenteral drug therapy.
 It's a perfect supplement to didactic training," Hertig said.
 "Through the simulation students encounter a variety of case-based scenarios and problem sets they have to navigate and complete on an electronic device, including proper cleansing and garbing procedures, medication calculations, compounding, inappropriate object identification, proper cleanliness and disposal of waste, product selection and verification."

 The company has segmented the medication activities into easy, medium and difficult categories so students are able to learn at their appropriate level.

-Abel says this technology can also help schools and other facilities save on costs.
+Abel said this technology can also help schools and other facilities save on costs.

 Penguin Innovations envisions the technology being integrated into pharmacy courses.
-Hertig says it could also prove beneficial in other customer segments.
+Hertig said it could also prove beneficial in other customer segments.

 Technology used by Penguin Innovations has been licensed through the Purdue Research Foundation Office of Technology Commercialization.
 Penguin Innovations is a member of the Purdue Startup Class of 2016.
 Purdue has 27 startups based on Purdue intellectual property that were launched in the 2016 fiscal year.
 A video about Penguin Innovations can be found at https://youtu.be/bHuOnNP3FQo.